 Dissolved oxygen (DO) concentrations were also monitored as part of the NWOD Study.
 Observed DO concentrations were lower than saturation at the discharge to Farmington Bay (Figure 7).
 Based on the currently available data, the causes of the lower dissolved oxygen concentrations are unknown because the NWOD receives other water sources (e.g., City Drain) prior to discharging to Farmington Bay.
 Dissolved oxygen and ammonia can interact and DO concentrations in the NWOD should be investigated further after ammonia concentrations have stabilized.

+DWQ-2019-010632